k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_batch_process_flow.md

 ## **Batch Process Table in Cassandra**
-All batch related information will be found in the *k2batchprocess* keyspace in the *batchprocess_list* table;
+All batch related information will be found in the *batchprocess_list* table of the *k2batchprocess* keyspace ;

 ### Example: